supaorg/supa/README.md

 Download and run.

 ### Built with
-Typescript is the main language for the back-end and front-end.
+Typescript is the main language for the backend and frontend.
 Deno is for the backend.
 AIWrapper for working with AI provider APIs
 Svelte is for making UI